kaist-dmlab/BioNER/README.md

 ## Updates
-*   **(3 July 2019)** A new version of **DTranNER** is now available.
+*   **(29 August 2019)** A new version of **DTranNER** is now available.
 It is entirely renewed, based on PyTorch, with providing significant performance improvements over the scores on the submitted manuscript.

 ## Initial Setup